-Founded as a grass-roots advocacy effort in early 2011 by Christopher Tepper and Paul Kelterborn, the NYC AIDS Memorial organization is now a 501(c)3 corporation, with an 18 person Board of Directors, chaired by Keith Fox.
+Founded as a grass-roots advocacy effort in early 2011 by Christopher Tepper and Paul Kelterborn, the New York City AIDS Memorial is now a 501(c)(3) nonprofit organization, with a 16 person Board of Directors, chaired by Keith Fox.

 The Memorial sits on a triangular site that was most recently part of the former St. Vincent’s Hospital campus.
 Following the closing of St. Vincent’s Hospital in 2010, a public park was designed for the site through a community review process.
 The new park was constructed by the Rudin Management Company as part of the conversion of the hospital into a residential development and given to the City of New York in 2017.